periodo/periodo-server/README.md

 # Setup

-Before running the PeriodO server, you will need to clone the [PeriodO validation](https://github.com/periodo/periodo-validation) repository.
-It is assumed that this project will be located in a sibling directory to this one.
-(That is, if this project is in `/home/patrick/Code/periodo-server`, then it is expected that the validation project is in `/home/patrick/Code/periodo-validation`).
-If it is elsewhere, you will need to add `VALIDATION_REPO=...(your path)...` to invocations of `make`.

 Running `make` by itself will install required packages, initialize the database if it does not yet exist, and generate the RDF representing the vocabulary terms and SHACL shapes used in PeriodO data.

 ## Serving the browser client application